jodosha/website/_posts/2014-06-23-introducing-lotus.md

 For this reason, at the beginning of the year, I [announced](http://lucaguidi.com/2014/01/01/announcing-lotus.html) the project and a slow release schedule.
 Each month I've released a library because I wanted to share with other developers the result of this effort, and create a discussion in the Ruby community.
-Now, six monhts and six frameworks later, I'm proud to introduce the main element: **Lotus**.
+Now, six months and six frameworks later, I'm proud to introduce the main element: **Lotus**.

 It's [a complete web framework](http://lotusrb.org), with a strong emphasis on object oriented design and testability.
 If you use Lotus, you employ less DSLs and more objects, zero monkey-patching, separation of concerns between MVC layers.